 Here are my top science websites for learning.
-Courses, activities, videos, etc. All free resources.
+Courses, certificates, diplomas, university credits, lectures, activities, videos, podcasts, etc. All free resources.

 - MIT Open Courseware: MIT course materials that reflects almost all the undergraduate and graduate subjects

 - Khan Academy: selection of teaching materials, videos and activities covering mathematics, physics, chemistry, biology and history.

 - Wolfram Demonstrations Project: Mathematics, Physical and Life Sciences, computation and engineering.
 High School and above.

 - Brain Pop: trusted source covering all core school subjects.
 For children 5-8.

 - Science Aid: Variety of topics in core subject aimed at middle school.

 - Splung: middle school/high school physics lessons.

 - Britney Spears’ Guide to Semiconductor Physics: a full guide to semicondcutor physics

 - Institute of Physics: events, publications, activities, jobs etc.